+A complex, rich and balanced blend from the Turkish tradition.
 Can be used for roasts, quick grills, stews or hot pots.
-Key notes are paprika, rosemary, garlic, marjoram, savory and a few more.
+Key notes are allspice, fennel, thyme, garlic, paprika and a few more.

 Ancho means ‘wide’, its flat heart shape creating one of the largest chiles, a dried Poblano.
 It is sweet, with hints of raisin and plum.
 The ancho is one of the most commonly used chiles in Mexico and is a basic ingredient for making many Mexican style sauces.
 The ancho, along with the mulato and pasilla form the “holy trinity”of chiles used to make traditional Mexican mole sauces.

 Anise is primarily associated with cakes, biscuits and confectionery, as well as rye breads.
 It is used in much the same way as fennel to flavour fish, poultry, soups and root vegetable dishes.
 Anise is not related to true licorice, although it has a similar taste and is often used to flavor black licorice candy.